Mirantis/mke-docs/content/docs/release-notes/4.0.1/known-issues.md

 2. Convert the LDAP response to the MKE 4 LDAP settings.
 3. Apply the translated LDAP settings to the cluster following migration.

-## [BOP-708] OIDC authentication fails after mkectl upgrade

-Due to an issue with client secret migration, OIDC authentication fails following an upgrade performed with `mkectl`.

-**Workaround:**

-1. Copy the MKE 4 configuration that prints at the end of migration.

-2. Update the `authentication.oidc.clientSecret` field to the secret field from your identity provider.

-3. Apply the updated MKE 4 configuration.

 ## [BOP-898][BOP-899] Calico eBPF and IPVS modes are not supported

 Calico eBPF and IPVS mode are not yet supported for MKE 4.
 As such, upgrading